Managing an Emergency Move for a Senior Loved One

 - Take a breath… it’s been a lot on your shoulders already!
 Then get ready for a few more things that you can worry about now that the urgent move has been completed and your loved one is settled.

 - Financial Planning.
 After move-in, it’s important to take stock of your loved one’s financial picture.
 If the senior has savings to cover everything, then this might be pretty simple.
 If not, there are a number of considerations for funding sources for long term care and housing.
 Interviewing Certified Financial Counselors who specialize in senior housing funding and other estate management issues can be very helpful in making the right decisions.

 - Downsizing and House Cleanout.
 If your senior’s previous home is now unoccupied, you’ll need to get it cleaned out and ready for its next phase.
 There are resources available in your community to help with sorting, decisions about what to keep vs. donate vs. sell (possibly through an online auction), what to ship to more distant loved ones, and ultimately prepare the home for whatever’s next.
-A company like Moves for Seniors can help with all downsizing, clean out, and distribution needs which can take a lot of the stress out of the process – especially useful if you don’t live locally.
+A company like Moves for Seniors can help with donation, home cleanout, and decluttering services which can take a lot of the stress out of the process – especially useful if you don’t live locally.

 Mental Health Considerations

 For the senior: Being suddenly told you can no longer return to your home is traumatic.
 Many seniors have lived in their home for many years and have countless memories and prized possessions.
 Relocation Stress Syndrome (RSS), also known as transfer trauma, is a formal nursing diagnosis defined as “the combination of medical and psychological reactions to abrupt physical transfer that may increase the risk of grave illness or death.”
 Click here to read more about RSS, signs to look for, and ways to avoid it.
 The more input the senior is able to have into decisions, the better.
 Listen to them, make them part of the conversation, explain things clearly, and don’t minimize their feelings and concerns.